Docs & Files

 You'll see a small card with Untitled in it.
 Type the name of the folder and then click Save

-You can also move or copy docs and files into other projects.
-Read more about that here.
+Want to move or copy docs and files into other projects?
+Here's how!

 Downloading